USDA-SCINet/scinet-site/sn_collections/_workshops/2024-geospatial-workshop/2024-11-7-Geospatial-Workshop-3.md

 title: "Tutorial: Applying Graph CNNs in disease ecology modeling"
 description: Provides hands-on tutorials on workflows to access the SCINet HPC systems and conduct geospatial research at scale and fosters geospatial research efforts.
 excerpt: "This tutorial will illustrate a workflow using a Graph Convolutional Neural Network with LSTM layers (GLSTM model) to classify West Nile Virus disease presence or absence in horses across counties in a subset of states in the US."
-layout: page

 categories: [2024 Geospatial Workshop]

 sidenav_link: /training/resources

-sessions:
-  - session:
 time: 12:00 PM - 1:00 PM ET
+lead: Amber Mooney
 prerequisites:
   - text: Have a SCINet account and be able to login
     url: /about/signup
   - text: Basic understanding of neural networks.
   - text: Familiarity with Python and Jupyter notebooks.
   - text: Familiarity with handling data in geopandas.
 ---

-**Leads**: Amber Mooney

 This tutorial will illustrate a workflow using a Graph Convolutional Neural Network with LSTM layers (GLSTM model) to classify West Nile Virus disease presence or absence in horses across counties in a subset of states in the US.